apostrophecms/starter-kit-assembly-essentials/README.md

 ## Starting Up In Development

-First, clone the boilerplate project and push it up to your own git repository for ongoing work.
+First, clone the starter kit and push it up to your own git repository for ongoing work.

 Then type: